gragas/dl/README.md

 will be used.
-For example, if this project were a larger one --- a general download library, say --- then it would be a good idea for the `download` package to make no assumptions about who is using it: the `download` package should not print to stdout so CLI programs built with it look nice.
+For example, if this project were a larger one --- a general download library, say --- then it would be a good idea for the `download` package to make no assumptions about who is using it: the `download` package should not print to stdout such that CLI programs built with it look nice.
+Nor should it call any other extraneous functions or update a GUI.

-But this task was very narrow in scope, so I broke many general rules that keep larger projects maintainable and scale well.
+But this task was very narrow in scope, so I broke many general rules that keep larger projects maintainable and scalable.

 # Benchmarks